daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 - uses English as the default language
 - student user has full administrative access to the computer

+**Students' whose laptops do not meet the requirements specified above will not be able to receive techinical assistance from the MDS team in troubleshooting installation issues.**

 ## Table of Contents
 - [Google Chrome browser](#chrome-browswer)
 - [LastPass password manager](#lastpass-password-manager)